Compelling Corsica: Sea Kayaking & Mountain Hiking

 Compelling Corsica was voted as one of National Geographic's Tours of a Lifetime!

-This adventure is an ideal combination of hiking the spectacular granite mountains of Corsica (including a bit of the legendary GR20) and paddling the azure waters of the UNESCO World Heritage Site of the Reserve Naturelle de Scandola.
-This active, hotel-based trip offers superb local cuisine for which the “Isle of Beauty” is famous.
-Talented bilingual guides help ease all guests into a deep appreciation of “corsitude” as we embrace the authentic McDonalds-free local culture!
+This active, hotel-based, history-rich adventure is an ideal combination of paddling sea kayaks on the azure waters of the Mediterranean and hiking on trails set within the spectacular granite mountains of Corsica (including a bit of the legendary GR20).
+Our paddling takes place in the UNESCO World Heritage Site of the Reserve Naturelle de Scandola, established in 1975 as Corsica’s first nature reserve.
+Red and orange-hued rocks and dramatic cliffs drop into the transparent waters of the sea, creating a stunning scene.
+There is a strong culinary element of this trip, unavoidable in Corsica as we feast on superb local cuisine for which the “Isle of Beauty” is famous.
+Our talented, local, bilingual guides help ease all guests into a deep appreciation of “corsitude” as we embrace the authentic franchise-free local culture!

-Food is central to life in Corsica and flavors of the maquis are found in honey, cheeses and grilled meats.
-Chestnuts (planted by the Genoese several hundred years ago) are central to the flavors of Corsica.
+As it is elsewhere in France, food is central to life in Corsica and flavors of the maquis are found in honey, cheeses and grilled meats.
+Chestnuts (planted during the Genoese rule of the island over 500 years ago) are central to the flavors of Corsica.
 Delectable wines, cured meats, fresh seafood and savory cheeses round out the culinary scene.

-Singing is another joy of Corsica, where ancient polyphony thrives and perhaps more than anywhere in Europe, Corsica has resisted modern pop music to nurture its own rich musical music.
-Sometimes referred to as “Corsican blues,” polyphony is performed by over 80 groups on the island.
+Singing is another joy of Corsica, where ancient polyphony thrives and perhaps more than anywhere in Europe, Corsica has resisted modern pop music to nurture its own rich musical tradition.
+Sometimes referred to as “Corsican blues,” polyphony is performed by over 80 groups on the island and we may find a performance, or sometimes small groups of 2-4 people casually singing in bars in the evening.
 The haunting beauty of this music will likely send shivers down your spine.

 Join us to explore this fascinating corner of Europe, where megalithic stones still stand, the ghost of Napoleon lives on (he was born in the city of Ajaccio in 1769), and traditional life, language, music and customs are alive and well.